 If you're a guitarist, make that guitar shine.
 If you're a drummer, give that drummer some strong presence in your photos.
 People always like to see musicians with their instruments, so don't be afraid to show it off in your photos.

 It's good to do photos of yourself alone as well for opportunities like headshots, but do a few shoots with your precious instrument in the forefront.
+This is often a great idea for band photoshoots!

 Related Post: Is It Weird To Name Your Instrument?